GabrielVaubaillon/my_books/Scripts/README.md

     - to modify list by setting to Lu? harder, because search needed
 - add dates
     - when did I read the book, how much time it took me?
+- check if samish author already exist in file, ask if typo if seems possible
+- file with last modifs, last 10 books in collection, last read

 <!-- ## Details from existing scripts -->